What time is check-in / check-out?

 Are children allowed at Ashiyana?

 We do not mind children in Ashiyana, but ask that you be mindful of the noise levels that your mini yogis may be creating – particularly during hours of yoga classes and dining.
-Ashiyana is intended as a peaceful place for our guests to be able to retreat and relax and rejuvenate, and thus we ask that all of our yogis - of all ages - respect our noise policy :-)
+Ashiyana is intended as a peaceful place for our guests to be able to retreat and relax and rejuvenate, and thus we ask that all of our yogis - of all ages - respect our noise policy.
+In particular, the spa area and pool is to be kept quiet at all times :-)

 How far away are you from the beach?